-^{}Beginning 7/1/03 the gasoline tax was increased to 24.6 cents per gallon and is adjusted on July 1 annually by the percentage increase in the Consumer Price Index.
-See Table II-3 on page 44.
+Beginning 7/1/03 the gasoline tax was increased to 24.6 cents per gallon and is adjusted on July 1 annually by the percentage increase in the Consumer Price Index.
+See Table II-5 on page 56.

 Amended in 1965 to provide full refund to certain common passenger carriers and to provide shrinkage allowance for retail gasoline dealers.
 Amended in 1963 to add a refund provision for gasoline used in pleasure boats.
 Amended in 1965 to eliminate refunds for pleasure boat use and to set aside 1.25% of gasoline tax revenue for refunds to commercial motor boat users; 80% of balance credited to Boating Facilities Fund in the Dept. of Conservation and 20% of balance to Dept. of Marine Resources; set-aside increased effective May 1, 1988, to 2.00% up to \$2 million.
 Amended in 1973 to set aside .5% of gasoline tax revenue; 90% to Snowmobile Trail Fund in the Dept. of Conservation and 10% to Dept. of Inland Fisheries & Wildlife.
 Amended in 1995 to set aside an additional .17% for the Snowmobile Trail Fund and .045% for the ATV Recreational Management Fund.
 PL 2001, c.
 693 effective July 1, 2003 increased and modified the distribution of gasoline taxes for non-highway recreational vehicle programs.
 Beginning in fiscal year 2004, 1.443% of total gasoline tax revenue designated as motorboat usage is dedicated to the Department of Marine Resources (24.6%) and the Boating Facilities Fund (75.4%).
 Revenue designated to be from snowmobile use set at 0.9045% of total gasoline revenue is dedicated for snowmobile purposes of the Department of Inland Fisheries and Wildlife (14.93%) and the Department of Conservation (85.07%).
 Revenue designated to be from ATVs is set at 0.1525% and is dedicated to ATV purposes split equally between the Department of Inland Fisheries and Wildlife and the Department of Conservation.
 PL 2007, c.
 470 dedicated 7.5% of the tax, beginning July 1, 2009, to the TransCap Trust Fund at the Maine Municipal Bond Bank.
 PL 2009, c.
 413 Part W amended the indexing provisions so that the inflation index may not be less than one.
 It also changed the tax rate for fuels containing at least 10% internal combustion engine fuel to impose the rate of tax imposed on gasoline on these fuels.
+PL 2011, c.
+392 Part C eliminates annual indexing effective with fiscal years beginning on or after July 1, 2012.